24 Best Places to Visit in Nevada in 2025 (+ Map!)

 Only a 45-minute distance from Las Vegas, Eldorado Canyon is the oldest and richest gold mine in Southern Nevada.

-This area (now referred to as Nelson) was flooded with miners and prospectors in the mid-1880s, which resulted in having a lot of disagreements and management issues, making the place full of murder and lawlessness.
+This area (now referred to as Nelson) was flooded with miners and prospectors in the mid-1880s, which resulted in a lot of disagreements and management issues, making the place full of murder and lawlessness.

 However, vast quantities of gold, silver, copper, and lead were still produced there.